dhyeyjoshi/Facial-Mask-Detection-Using-Stacked-CNN-Model/README.md

 # Facial-Mask-Detection-Using-Stacked-CNN-Model
-## Deep Learning project : "Face Mask Detection based on Computer Vision".
+## Deep Learning project : "Face Mask Detection".

 The whole model is developed using tensorflow and applied CNN for creating the Face Mask Detector model through which multiple subjects can be checked at same time.